Late 1970s

 January 1978, The Netherlands

-“The daily food for keyboard lions”
+“The daily food of keyboard lions”

 Of the Franck, De Telegraaf said: 'The interaction between soloist and orchestra in their alternating domination of the musical discourse was fascinating in this interpretation.'

 De Bilt is a municipality and town in the province of Utrecht, Netherlands.
 It had a population of 43,384 in 2021.
-The town houses the headquarters of the Royal Netherlands Meteorological Institute (KNMI) and iis the ancestral home and namesake for the prominent Vanderbilt family of the United States.
+The town houses the headquarters of the Royal Netherlands Meteorological Institute (KNMI) and is the ancestral home and namesake for the prominent Vanderbilt family of the United States.

 14 February, 1978: Curtis Institute of Music, Philadelphia, Pennsylvania.
 Jorge gave a private recital of some two hours to friends, sometimes playing just selected passages.
 Of great interest is that he played movements 1,3 and 4 of Chopin's Sonata No.2 in B flat minor Op.35, and also Godowsky's weird and wonderful transformation ('Concert Paraphrase', if you will) of Chopin's Grand Valse Brillante Op.18 in E flat (There exists a private taping)